gcallah/BookReviews/hume.md

 They also document his strong opposition to government debt.
-Interestingly, Hume thought the property of government bondholders is "is the most precarious of any" (197), quite contrary to the typical contemporary view that the return on them represents the "risk-free" rate of interest.
+Interestingly, Hume thought the property of government bondholders is "is the most precarious of any" (197), quite contrary to the typical contemporary view that the return on such assets represents the "risk-free" rate of interest.
 He also held a negative view of such investors, writing that they "sink into the lethargy of a stupid and pampered luxury, without spirit, ambition, or enjoyment" (199).

 The last chapter sums up the case for Hume as a significant figure in the history of economic thought.
 The authors document at length his influence on Adam Smith (with whom Hume became a close friend), as well as on such modern figures as F.A.
-Hayek, James Buchanan, ...
-[MORE!!!]
+Hayek, James Buchanan, John Maynard Keynes, Paul Samuelson, Amartya Sen, and Paul Krugman.

-They sum up their case for the importance of economics to Hume and Hume to economics by claiming:
+The authors conclude their case for the importance of economics to Hume and Hume to economics by claiming:
 "Hume is without equal among philosopher economists; to grasp the full compass of his economic analysis demands a careful reading of his entire oeuvre and a concerted effort to situate his economics within his philosophical tenets" (209)

-In conclusion, while I have quibbles with various particulars in this book, it is nevertheless an interesting survey of Hume's economic thought, which makes a convincing case that his importance as an economist has been underestimated.
+And I conclude my review by claiming that, while I have quibbles with various particulars in this book, it is nevertheless an interesting survey of Hume's economic thought, which makes a convincing case that his importance as an economist has been underestimated.
 I highly recommend it to both Hume scholars and historians of economic thought.